Fault-tolerant quantum simulation of generalized Hubbard models: Discussion and outlook

 \section{Discussion and outlook}

 This paper presents a Trotterization method that can be used to implement the time evolution operator for generalized Hubbard models on arbitrary lattices.
-Tile Trotterization allows for constructing efficient Trotter decompositions and provides a straightforward method to obtain per-Trotter-step gate counts, and a procedure to calculate Trotter error bounds.
-Tile Trotterization can also be combined with Hamming weight phasing in order to significantly reduce the number of arbitrary rotation gates required per Trotter step.
+Tile Trotterization allows for constructing Trotter decompositions of generalized Hubbard models by using a set of efficiently implementable tiles to decompose the hopping Hamiltonian, and provides a straightforward method to obtain per-Trotter-step gate counts.
+Tile Trotterization can also be combined with Hamming weight phasing to significantly reduce the number of arbitrary rotation gates required per Trotter step.
+In this paper, we focus on simulations of local two-dimensional Hubbard models, but the Tile Trotterization scheme allows for arbitrary density-density interactions and can be extended to include longer-range hopping terms by constructing additional hopping Hamiltonian sections.
+The $S_4$ tiles are a natural choice for constructing sections of the next-nearest-neighbor hopping graph of the square lattice.
+The Tile Trotterization scheme can also be applied to simulate three-dimensional lattice Hubbard models, however, specific examples and optimal tile coverings of three-dimensional lattices are left for future work.

 We demonstrated applications of Tile Trotterization for energy estimation by QPE for both the Hubbard model and the extended Hubbard model with nearest-neighbor Coulomb interactions, showing that the method achieves a T gate complexity $\mathcal{O}(N^{3/2}\epsilon^{-3/2})$, where $N$ is the number of lattice sites and $\epsilon$ is the maximum allowed error in the energy.
-In order to perform resource estimates for the extended Hubbard model, we derived new commutator bounds, given by Eqs.~(\ref{eq:VhVCOMM_BOUND_EH}) and (\ref{eq:VhhCOMM_BOUND_EH}).
-The same asymptotic scaling can be achieved for other local Hubbard models, for example on the square lattice or the Kagome lattice, and for non-periodic lattice models, given that the lattice can be divided into sections as illustrated in Fig.~\ref{fig:lattice_tiles_sections}.
-Tile Trotterization also provides a framework for simulating more complicated and non-local models such as the PPP model, which more closely resemble the full electronic structure Hamiltonian.
+We demonstrated the use of numerical simulations, including tensor network methods, combined with proof techniques to partition the required nested commutators into sets of smaller but non-trivial operators, allowing us to achieve tight bounds on the Trotter error.
+We used our commutator bounds to evaluate the Trotter error of the periodic hexagonal lattice Hubbard model and extended Hubbard model.
+Our commutator bound lemmas, and the numerical techniques used to evaluate them, can also be applied to other local Hubbard models and the same complexity can be achieved, e.g. for square or Kagome lattices.

 We also constructed and optimized the qubitized quantum walk operator for the hexagonal lattice Hubbard model and provided detailed Toffoli gate, T gate and qubit counts.
 These were used to perform resource estimation for qubitized quantum phase estimation, demonstrating a T gate complexity of $\mathcal{O}(N^2\epsilon^{-1})$.
 The Trotterization-based QPE approach studied in this paper has better scaling with respect to system size, which results in lower T gate counts for simulations of large systems, especially when $\epsilon$ is allowed to scale extensively with $N$.